 Occoneechee Mountain, just across the Eno River from Hillsborough, is both the highest point in Orange County and in the eastern part of the state.
 Dramatic views and unique flora make it more typical of the Appalachians.
-Occoneechee State Natural Area was established in December 1997 and is administered with Eno River State Park.
+Occoneechee State Natural Area was established in December 1997 and is administered by Eno River State Park.

 Visiting Occoneechee Mountain